aptible/www/src/markdown/legal/terms-of-service.md

 The **"Agreement"** refers to these Terms and the Policies together.

-The general idea of this Agreement is that we grant you a license to use the Services, and in return you pay us and agree to abide by our terms and policies.
+The general idea of this Agreement is that we grant you an access right  to use the Services subject to, if entered into, an applicable Master Services Agreement and Order Form, and in return agree to abide by our Terms and Policies.
 Your failure to abide by your obligations under these policies constitutes grounds for suspension or termination of your account and revocation of your access to the Services.

 In this Agreement:

 - **"Aptible,"** **"we,"** and **"us"** means Aptible Inc.
-- The **"Services"** means the Aptible services, including  the Free Trial, Aptible Deploy, Aptible Comply, and any other platforms, APIs, interfaces, related web sites, networks, embeddable widgets, downloadable software, and other services we provide.
+- The **"Services"** means the Aptible services, including the Free Trial, Aptible Managed, Aptible SaaS Offering, Aptible Comply, and any other platforms, APIs, interfaces, related web sites, networks, embeddable widgets, downloadable software, the Aptible CLI, and other services we provide.
 - Section 22 contains more defined terms.

 #### Summary
 You acknowledge and agree that, as provided in greater detail in this Agreement:

-- The Services are licensed, not sold to you, and that you may use the Services only as set forth in this Agreement;
+- You are provided an access right to the Services, and such Services are not sold to you, and that you may use the Services only as set forth in this Agreement;
 - The Services are provided "as is" without warranties of any kind, and Aptible's liability to you is limited;
-- You are solely responsible for protecting the privacy and legal rights of your End Users, except as provided for in a Business Associate Agreement or Data Use Agreement between you and Aptible;
+- You are solely responsible for protecting the privacy and legal rights of your End Users, except as provided for in a Business Associate Agreement,Data Use Agreement, or Data Processing Addendum between you and Aptible;
-- You are solely responsible for exporting Your Content and Aptible Comply materials from the Services prior to closing your Aptible account; and
+- You are solely responsible for exporting Your Content from the Services prior to closing your Aptible account; and
 - Disputes arising hereunder will be resolved by binding arbitration, and **BY ACCEPTING THIS AGREEMENT, YOU AND APTIBLE ARE EACH WAIVING THE RIGHT TO A TRIAL BY JURY OR TO PARTICIPATE IN A CLASS ACTION.** YOU AGREE TO GIVE UP YOUR RIGHT TO GO TO COURT to assert or defend your rights under this contract (except for matters that may be taken to small claims court).
 Your rights will be determined by a NEUTRAL ARBITRATOR and NOT a judge or jury and your claims cannot be brought as a class action.
 Please review the Arbitration Agreement in Section 19 below for the details regarding your agreement to arbitrate any disputes with Aptible.

-This Agreement takes effect when you click an "I Accept" button or checkbox presented with these terms, sign a contract that incorporates these terms by reference, or, if earlier, when you use any of the Services (the **"Effective Date"**).
+This Agreement takes effect when you sign up to use the Aptible Services by entering your information, or sign an Order Form or Master Services Agreement that incorporates these terms by reference, or, if earlier, when you use any of the Services (the **"Effective Date"**).

 We provide certain Aptible Deploy Services pursuant to a [Service Level Agreement].